-Divi Dividers will allow you to create layouts with a particularly attractive design.
-You can play with them endlessly without limit of imagination.
-In this article, I suggest you discover what a divider is, what it is used for and how to use them.
+Divi's Dividers will allow you to create layouts with a particularly attractive design.
+You can play with them endlessly without any limit of imagination.
+In this article, I propose to discover what a divider is, what it is used for and how to use it.

 - What is a Divider Divi?

-- How to insert a Divider into a layout?
+- How do I insert a Divider into a page layout?

 - Some successful examples... to go further!

 Need for more tutorials for Divi ?
-Discover the latest articles.
+Check out the latest articles.

 1 - What is a Divider Divi?

-In web design, a Divider is simply a separator.
-Don't think of a separator like "one line" or "double line", no, we're talking about a separator with a very graphic look.
-They are rather "shapes" or "shapes" that will separate two Divi sections of your layout (layout).
+In web design, a divider is simply a separator.
+Don't think of a "one line" or "double line" divider , no, we're talking about a very graphic looking divider.
+Rather, we are talking about "shapes " that will separate two Divi sections of your layout (layout).

-In order for this separation to have the desired effect, you will need to create your layout with several sections of different colors.
+For this separation to have the desired effect, you will need to create your layout with several sections of different colours.

-In fact, the webdesign trends show that dividers are very popular and bring a little freshness to a web page, if they are well used.
+Moreover, the web design trends show that dividers are very popular and bring a bit of freshness to a web page, if they are used well.

-By seeing the image above, you better understand this notion of "form of separation".
+When you see the image above, you will understand better this notion of "form of separation".

 Note that a divider is only available within a Divi section.
 You will never find this option on a Divi Builder module for example.

-And by default, the divider of a section is set to "None", i.e. no separator is displayed by default.
+And by default, the divider of a section is set to "None", i.e. no divider is displayed by default.

-Discover this tutorial which explains how to obtain original dividers.
+Discover this tutorial which explains how to get original dividers.

-3 - How to insert a divider within a layout?
+3 - How do I insert a divider into a page layout?

 We will see in detail how to add a divider to separate 2 sections:

-- 1 - In a new page (or in an existing page), insert a new section and then a new row (line).
+- 1 - In a new page (or in an existing page), insert a new section and a new row.

-- 2 - Then insert a text module for example.
+- 2 - Next, insert a text module for example.

-- 3 - Open the parameters (the gearwheel icon) of the SECTION.
-Go to the Content tab > Background
+- 3 - Open the settings (the gear icon) of the SECTION.
+Go to the Content > Backgroundtab

 - 6 - Still within the parameters of the section